tobytwigger/tobytwigger.github.io/_projects/WhenIsBins.md

 More iterations of the product are also in the works, mostly to reduce the size of the hardware and improve the internal wiring.

+Once complete, I intend on polishing the GitHub repository to allow anyone to print and solder their own b-indicator.

 ## Development

 {% include elements/carousel.html images=page.images.build id="build" %}